 The practice had arrangements to ensure the safety of the X-ray equipment and the required radiation protection information was available.
-This included cone-beam computed tomography (CBCT), and laser X-ray equipment.
+This included cone-beam computed tomography (CBCT) equipment.

 Risks to patients

 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
 This included sharps safety, sepsis awareness and lone working.